Shriyog-2399/PageCrawler/README.md

-URL Spider with Keyword Filte
+URL Spider with Keyword Filter

 This project is a Python-based web crawler that recursively searches for URLs starting from a specified URL.
 It includes keyword filtering to only capture URLs that contain a specific keyword.
 The spider prevents duplicate URLs from being revisited by maintaining a set of visited URLs.
 It uses the requests library for HTTP requests, BeautifulSoup for HTML parsing, and urljoin for creating absolute URLs.
 Features